Anti-Sterlite protest: Toll 12, videos of police beating, police firing raise heat

-TENSIONS REMAINED high in Tamil Nadu’s Tuticorin Wednesday evening as video clips emerged purportedly of police beating a protester, who died later in the afternoon, and personnel taking aim and firing the previous day at hundreds protesting against the local expansion plans of Sterlite Copper owned by the Vedanta group.
+Tensions remained high in Tamil Nadu’s Tuticorin Wednesday evening as video clips emerged purportedly of police beating a protester, who died later in the afternoon, and personnel taking aim and firing the previous day at hundreds protesting against the local expansion plans of Sterlite Copper owned by the Vedanta group.

 The beating of a 22-year-old man, identified as Kaliappan, was purportedly captured on camera by a mediaperson.
 Visuals show the youth lying on the road with a group of policemen beating him and purportedly asking him to “stop acting” and get up.
 Officials later confirmed that the youth had died, raising the death toll in the protests to 12.